-achieve the same ILOs as above but across a broader range of security management topics that would add to the students' learning achieved in the PG Certificate.
-These broader security management topics would include public security and the rule of law, the criminal justice system, information security and environmental security as well as further areas of management techniques such as risk management, resource management and project and programme management.
+- ILO 5.
+Formulate contextualised plans for security sector strategies at strategic and programme levels, where this topic has not been taken in the PgCert programme. - ILO 6.
+Critically analyse the impact of a wider range of factors to supplement those studies in the PgCert programme.
+These might include public security and the rule of law, the criminal justice system, information security and environmental security as well as further areas of management techniques such as risk management, resource management and project and programme management